-Currently offered on their web-site at a “sale price” of just $300, the new watch comes in a massive stainless steel body that houses a Swiss made Ronda 715 quartz caliber (it also powers cheaper versions of the 2012 Victorinox Swiss Army Dive Master 500 timekeeper).
+Currently offered on their website at a “sale price” of just $300, the new watch comes in a massive stainless steel body that houses a Swiss-made Ronda 715 quartz caliber (it also powers cheaper versions of the 2012 Victorinox Dive Master 500).

 Although not as sexy as a mechanical movement, the mechanism still looks more practical for a tool watch that needs good protection from shocks and magnetic fields and also won’t stop suddenly if you forget to wear it for a couple of days.
-Again, a cheaper caliber seems to be an adequate tradeoff for a virtually ageless ceramic bezel that also looks quite cool with its pink diving scale.
+Again, a cheaper caliber is an adequate tradeoff for a virtually ageless ceramic bezel that also looks cool with its pink diving scale.

-Rated for 500 meters, the watch is equipped with a screw-down setting crown and a very nicely decorated case back cover that features a stylized figure of a diver surrounded by something that resembles that famous “tremblage” technique, which is usually reserved for very expensive timepieces.
-Of course, this one is just an imitation of the real thing, but it still looks very nice.
+Rated for 500 meters, the watch is equipped with a screw-down setting crown and a nicely decorated case back cover that features a stylized figure of a diver surrounded by something that resembles that famous “tremblage” technique, which is usually reserved for a lot more expensive timepieces.
+Of course, this one is just an imitation of the real thing, but it still looks cool.

-The crown, by the way, is not only large, but is also quite long, so, if you prefer to wear a timepiece on a loose bracelet closer to your palm, you should probably take this into account: the watch may bite at a moment when you least expect it.
+The crown, by the way, is not only large but is also long, so, if you prefer to wear a timepiece on a loose bracelet closer to your palm, you should probably take this into account: the watch may bite at a moment when you least expect it.

-As it is customary for the American watchmaker, the new timekeeper has virtually no legibility problems (well, perhaps the date aperture is too small for my taste) and its dial is easily readable at any time of the date thanks for its 12 luminous hour markers and hands that, too, are treated with green Superluminova.
+As it is customary for the American watchmaker, the new timekeeper has virtually no legibility problems (well, perhaps the date aperture is too small for my taste) and its dial is easily readable at any time of the day thanks to its 12 luminous hour markers and hands that, too, are treated with green Superluminova.

 As was already mentioned, the watch is massive.
 Measuring impressive 45 millimeters in diameter, the watch is definitely larger than, for example, the legendary Seiko SKX781 Orange Monster and is just a bit smaller than the gargantuan CX Swiss Military Argonaut 1000 TQ that is rated for whole 1000 meters of water resistance.
 The specified 15 millimeters in thickness, too, don’t make this device especially comfortable when it comes to daily wearing.